JGKarlin/girlsinsight/README.md

 Step 3: Configure Environment Variables

-The script relies on API keys for OpenAI and Anthropic services, managed securely through a .env file.
+The script relies on API keys for OpenAI, Anthropic, and Grok services, managed securely through a .env file.

 3.1 Create a .env File